 In patients with obstructive sleep apnea (OSA) and paroxysmal atrial fibrillation (AF), continuous positive airway pressure (CPAP) treatment did not reduce the risk of recurring AF following catheter ablation with pulmonary vein isolation (PVI).
 Notably, with or without CPAP, PVI significantly reduced the burden of AF in patients with OSA.
 These were among clinical trial findings recently published in Heart Rhythm.

 Prior studies have linked OSA with AF.
-Catheter ablation with PVI has become common to treat AF, reducing the need for additional treatment with drugs.
+Catheter ablation with PVI has become common for AFib treatment, reducing the need for additional treatment with drugs.
 Researchers sought to study patients with OSA who had undergone PVI for AF to determine how CPAP treatment affected AF recurrence in these patients.

 The investigators in Norway conducted a randomized, controlled, open-label, parallel-group trial (ClinicalTrials.gov Identifier: NCT02727192) at Oslo University Hospital and at Rikshospitalet and St. Olav’s University Hospital in Trondheim, Norway, that included 83 patients with sudden AF (apnea-hypopnea index [AHI] ≥15 events/hour) who were randomized unevenly into CPAP treatment or standard care cohorts.